habibcilmd-cardiologist/dr-cil/content/en/services/cto-intervention/index.md

 -   Improvement in left ventricular function
 -   Decrease in arrhythmias
 -   Survival advantage (in some studies)

-## Expert Approach

-CTO intervention is one of the most challenging areas of interventional cardiology.
-As an operator specialized in this field, I successfully treat even the most complex cases.

-**Our CTO Experience:**

--   High success rate (>85%)
--   Hybrid approach expertise
--   Retrograde technique experience
--   Low complication rate
--   Comprehensive equipment

 ## Frequently Asked Questions